 What Is a CFP?

 A CFP is a financial advisor who has completed the requirements to earn the Certified Financial Planner certificate from the CFP Institute.
-Like other personal financial advisors, CFPs counsel clients on investments, taxes, liabilities, insurance, cash flow and related topics with the objective of helping people reach their financial goals.
+Like other personal financial advisors, CFPs counsel clients on investments, taxes, liabilities, insurance, cash flow and related topics to help people reach their financial goals.
 Some CFPs also buy and sell financial assets for their clients.

 Of the many certificates and designations available to financial advisors, the CFP designation is one of the most widespread and highly regarded.
 To earn one, CFPs must possess a four-year college degree and then complete a further program of college-level study and rigorous testing.
 In addition, they must have 6,000 hours of experience working in the field.
 Finally, they must agree to follow a stringent code of ethics, including meeting the fiduciary standard of duty to act only in their client’s best interests.